 This one can be difficult to get on board with, but sometimes it’s best to just let some customers go.
 This doesn’t mean you shouldn’t focus on retaining customers, because you absolutely should.
 All this means is that the time may come to let a customer walk, and it’s your responsibility to recognize when that moment comes.

 Take a look at the situation with profitability in mind.
 If a customer buys your more expensive offerings, advocates for your brand on social and review sites, and has established themselves as a loyal customer, those are people more worth hanging on to.

 Learn your lesson

 Regularly measuring your business’ churn rate is important; however, it’s even more essential to gather insights from the results.
-Your churn rate speaks directly to your customer satisfaction rates.
+Your churn speaks directly to your customer satisfaction rates.

 Once you have your churn rate measured, don’t just let it sit there.
 Use it to analyze the details of your sales process and take action to make it more pleasing for your customers.
 After all, without them, you don’t have a business.

 It’s possible that your customers are churning because they simply aren’t the ideal buyer for your solution.
 Use G2’s Buyer Intent Data to learn about the companies researching your business so you can target those customers.